semanadeinformatica/website-2020/README.md

-# Semana de Informática - Website 2019
+# Semana de Informática - Website 2020

-Website for the 2019 edition of [Semana de Informática](https://sinf.pt), taking place at Faculty of Engineering of the University of Porto from October 28 to 30.
+Website for the 2020 edition of [Semana de Informática](https://sinf.pt).

 Made with ❤️ by NIAEFEUP.